artis3n/course-vault-github-oidc/README.md

 ### :keyboard: Activity: OIDC Hello World

-You may see some workflows fail for future steps, like "Step 4, Fine-grained permissions - environments".
+You may see some workflows fail for future steps, like "Step 3, Fine-grained permissions - branches".
 That is ok!
 We will get to them later.
 You can ignore those failures for now.

-1. Open a new browser tab, and work on these steps in your second tab while you read the instructions in this tab.
+1. Open your repo in a new browser tab, and work on these steps in your second tab while you read the instructions in this tab.
 1. Go to the **Actions tab**.
 1. On the left-hand side, under "All workflows," select **Step 1, OIDC Hello World**.
 1. On the right-hand side, open the **Run workflow** menu and click **Run workflow**.